The President’s Council of Advisors on Science and

 Executive Office of the President (EOP).

-The meeting featured a presentation and discussion with
+The meeting featured a presentation

 Catherine Woteki, Chief Scientist and Under Secretary for Research, Education,